textpattern/textpattern.github.io/installation/troubleshooting-textpattern.md

 Unless your server admin has set the PHP memory limit far too low (unlikely, but not impossible) the cause is probably a plugin.
 Some older archive page plugins work by loading all articles into memory at once.
 This could easily exhaust the available memory if you have a large number of articles.

 Disable your plugins one by one, until you find the culprit.
 If the cause is indeed a plugin, we suggest contacting its author about the problem.
-In some cases, the plugin's functionality could be replced with core [Textpattern tags](https://docs.textpattern.com/tags) which may be more memory efficient.
+In some cases, the plugin's functionality could be replaced with core [Textpattern tags](https://docs.textpattern.com/tags) which may be more memory efficient.